tfeng/play-mods-examples/oauth2-avro-d2-example/README.md

 #### Overview

 Avro D2 provides dynamic discovery and client-side load balancing.
-Similar to [Avro D2 example](../avro-d2-example), there is an endpoint in this example to accept Avro binary IPC requests.
-There is also an endpoint to simulate a client calling the Avro binary IPC endpoint with a generated Java proxy.
+Similar to [Avro D2 example](../avro-d2-example), there is an endpoint in this example to accept Avro binary IPC requests, and there is also an endpoint to simulate a client calling the Avro binary IPC (Inter-Process Communication) endpoint with a generated Java proxy.

 In addition to the two endpoints, this example exposes endpoints to authenticate a user with OAuth2.
 This is similar to [OAuth2 example](../oauth2-example).
-If an Avro request is not properly authenticated, the service returns an error.
+If an Avro IPC request is not properly authenticated, the service returns an error.

 #### Manual testing